 If a staff member has failed to behave as they were instructed some time ago, you pick this up when you follow-up according to your diary notes, then deal with it in the next performance appraisal session (‘on the 12th May you said you wouldn’t leave the X key in the cash register any more.
 On the 25th of May and the 2nd of June I found the key in the register.
 Why is this happening after you told me you would take care of it?’).
 Using it this way, your diary becomes an integrated leadership and time management tool and your communication becomes far more effective.

 Your staff will rapidly learn that there is a high likelihood that you will follow-up all specific instructions, and there are uncomfortable consequences to not making their words match their actions.
 They will learn to listen carefully to you and to manage their own performance.
 To be fair, what you are doing will take slightly longer at first, but in the long run will repay you many times over in time saved.
-The longer you practise this the greater the result.
+The longer you practice this the greater the result.
 Remember the 80:20 rule.
-If you haven’t got a diary, go and get one right now — and get into the routine of using it.
+If you haven’t got an organiser, go and get one right now — and get into the routine of using it.